gryphonai/apache-armor/README.md

   roles:
     - Apache-Armor
 ```
-The role starts by making a backup of your configuration file, so your can revert to your precedent state in case is breaks.
+The role starts by making a backup of your configuration file, so you can revert to your precedent state in case is breaks.

 ## Test the result
 You can check the result on https://observatory.mozilla.org.